Shimla Mirch is used in a variety of ways on lots of dishes in India. Here’s all you need to know about How to Grow Capsicum at Home!

 Capsicums are well propagated through seeds – all you need to start the process are store-brought capsicums.
 First, slit the capsicum into two halves and fill some soil into them.
 Then, directly sow them into the ground or a pot that is about 10 inches deep.
 You will start seeing saplings in 1-2 weeks at most.

-Alternatively, you can germinate the seeds in moist tissue papers and later transfer the seedlings to the soil.
+Alternatively, you can germinate the seeds in moist tissue paper and later transfer the seedlings to the soil.

 Growing Requirements of Capsicum

 The plant does best on sandy-loamy soil with compost.
 Make sure the soil is well-draining and slightly acidic (pH between 5.5-7).
-Moreover, you should prefer light soil as it ensures good drainage and is well aerated.
-A light potting mix would be an ideal choice.
+A well-draining potting mix would be an ideal choice.